LucasMartinCalderon/LucasMartinCalderon/README.md

  - 🌱 I'm driving the alignment between artificial intelligence and blockchain security, to ensure that web3 does not look anything like 1984.

-- 👯 I’m always keen and happy to collaborate in the following areas: DeFi, blockchain and smart contract security, cutting-edge AI (DRL, GNNs, LLMs, etc.), zero-knowledge proofs, and entrepreneurship.
+- 👯 I’m always keen and happy to collaborate in the following areas: DeFi, blockchain and smart contract security, cutting-edge AI (DRL, GNNs, LLMs, etc.), zero-knowledge proofs, FHE (full homomorphic encryption), and entrepreneurship.

 - 🤔 I’m looking forward to surrounding myself with exceptionally talented fellow professionals.